dart-lang/site-www/src/tools/dart-run.md

 ## Running with debugging

-To run with various debugging, pass a debugging flag.
+To run with various debugging options, pass a debugging flag.
 See `dart run --help` for details.